IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Maximum, minimum, and initial storage values are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

-A generator can be in several groups, which must be separated by "\|" when inputted.
-So if Generator1 belongs to Group1 and Group2, the data entry should be "Group1\|Group2".
+A generator can belong to several mutually exclusive sets, their names must be separated by "\|" when inputted.
+So if Generator1 belongs to Set1 and Set2, the data entry should be "Set1\|Set2".
 If any of the generators in a group is an installation candidate it is assumed that the exclusivity is yearly, so only one of the generators can be committed in the whole Period.
-When all mutually exclusive generators in a group are already installed and functioning it is assumed that the exclusivity is hourly and which generator is committed can change every LoadLevel.
+When all mutually exclusive generators in a set are already installed and functioning it is assumed that the exclusivity is hourly and which generator is committed can change every LoadLevel.

 If lower and upper bounds of investment/retirement decisions are very close (with a difference <1e-3) to 0 or 1 are converted into 0 and 1.